-When a child with congenital hyperinsulinism –or another disease that may cause hypoglycemia-, changes from being well to showing symptoms we have already seen, the first thing to consider is he/she has a sugar drop.
+When a child with congenital hyperinsulinism –or another disease that may cause hypoglycemia-, changes from being well to showing symptoms we have already seen, the first thing to consider is a sugar drop.

 How to deal with hypoglycemia?

 In order to face a mild hypoglycemia, you should apply the “rule of 15”.
-That is: give 15 grams of quick-absorption carbohydrates and wait resting for 15 minutes.
+That is: give 15 grams of quick-absorption carbohydrates and wait for 15 minutes.

 Once the 15 minutes have passed, it is necessary to re-measure the level of blood glucose.
 If hypoglycemia has not been corrected, you should repeat the operation and give 15 grams more of quick-absorption carbohydrates.

 In fact, you should always carry some on you.
-Also you should leave some at school, at grandparents’ home… because as you know, with our children you never know what is going to happen!
+Also you should leave some at school, at grandparents’ homes… because as you know, with our children you never know what is going to happen!